lilyminium/scrapbook-projects/evaluator-runs/single-density/README.md

 ## Steps

+Links to the code as implemented in Evaluator, and to the output files / directory where the protocol is executed, are provided for each step.

 ### Packing the box

 [Evaluator link](https://github.com/openforcefield/openff-evaluator/blob/main/openff/evaluator/protocols/coordinates.py#L24)

 [Directory link](working-directory/SimulationLayer/757f586ad95d4b919916bd85661a60de/6316_build_coordinates)

-Packmol is used to pack the box of liquid (1000, here).
+Packmol is used to pack the box of liquid (1000 molecules, here).
 `output.pdb` contains the packed box.

 ### Assign parameters